mickfuzz/makecode-platformer-101/addLevels.md

 ### Remove any thing that might remain from the last level

-If you are not careful then some of the things from the last level like food or enemies may
+If you are not careful then some of the things from the last level like food or enemies may carry over to your next level.

 From the **Sprites** area drag in a **destroy all sprites of kind xx** block to the start of the **createLevel** function.
 Change the option to **Food** or **Enemy** or what ever other kinds of object you may need to clear for the previous level.